Skip to main content

 Urine tests

-A routine urine sample is checked for myeloma protein that has filtered through the kidney.
+A routine urine sample will be checked for myeloma protein that has filtered through the kidney.

-You most likely also will be asked to give a sample of urine that has been collected over a 24-hour period, to measure how much myeloma protein is present (see Electrophoresis, below).
+You will probably also be asked to give a sample of urine that has been collected over a 24-hour period.
+This measures how much myeloma protein is present (see Electrophoresis, below).
 You will be given instructions on how to do this.

 Quantitative immunoglobulins

-This test measures the blood levels of the different antibodies (immunoglobulins), including IgA, IgD, IgE, IgG, and IgM.
-The levels of these immunoglobulins are measured to see if any are abnormally high or low.
-In multiple myeloma, the level of one type may be high while the others are low.
+This test measures the blood levels of the different types of antibodies (immunoglobulins), including IgA, IgD, IgE, IgG, and IgM, to see if any are abnormally high or low.
+In multiple myeloma, the level of one type is often high while the others are low.

 Electrophoresis

-Another test, called immunofixation or immunoelectrophoresis, can be used to determine the exact type of abnormal antibody (IgG, IgA, or some other type).
+• Immunofixation or immunoelectrophoresis is a test used to determine the exact type of abnormal antibody (IgG, IgA, or some other type).

+• Urine protein electrophoresis (UPEP) and urine immunofixation are used for finding a monoclonal antibody in urine.
 Antibodies are made up of chains of proteins, including 2 long (heavy) chains and 2 shorter (light) chains.
 Sometimes pieces of the abnormal myeloma protein are filtered through the kidney and into the urine.
 This urine protein, known as Bence Jones protein, is the part of the light chain of the antibody.
-The tests used for finding a monoclonal antibody in urine are called urine protein electrophoresis (UPEP) and urine immunofixation.
-These are done most often on urine that has been collected over a 24-hour period, not just on a routine urine sample.
+These tests are done most often on urine that has been collected over a 24-hour period, not just on a routine urine sample.

 Serum free light chains